FueledByOCHD/Realms-Invasion-Info-Center/README.md

 ### **Invade Prototypes Status**

+Invade 'Prototype' and 'Protoframe' are currently in active development to be used as the base for the Realms Invasion Modset.
+These two projects are the "Prototype" of the Realms Invasion Mods.

 ## **What is Realms Invasion**

 Realms Invasion is a collection of mods with the long term goal of overhauling Project Zomboid with more of a Sci-Fi Fantasy theme based off [**Realms of Reality Lore**](https://github.com/FueledByOCHD/Realms-Invasion-Info-Center/blob/develop/AboutRealmsOfReality.md).
 The end goal is to eventually transform this into a game of its own.

 ### **Realms Invasion Status**

 Realms Invasion Mods are on hole while I focus my attention on [**Invade 'Prototypes'**]() which will be the simi-typed version of the complete Invasion Modset, as well as while I develop out [**Realms Invasion 'Projects'**](https://github.com/FueledByOCHD/Realms-Invasion-Info-Center/blob/develop/Tools/Projects/RI_Projects.md) out to allow me to more effectivly develop and maintain them.